StevenMayher/432-2022/projectB/proposal_plans.md

 Out 2 | Has the song has been on the Billboard Hot 100 more than once?
 RQ 2 | How well can a song's energy, speechiness, and length predict whether it will appear on the Billboard Hot 100 more than once?
-Samples | 9017 for each (**probably want to cut that down even beyond just looking at those since 2000**) Status | **Accepted.** Cut down the sample size, as indicated.
+Samples | 9017 for each (**probably want to cut that down even beyond just looking at those since 2000**) Status | **Accepted.** Excellent start.
+Cut down the sample size, as indicated.
 How will you assess the number of times a song had "previously" been on the Hot 100 if their first time on the data yields the maximum number of weeks?

 ## Kyaw Oo Hla